|

 the U.S. Congress for its May 16 letter.

-New Congressional Resolution on "Crisis in Papua
+New Congressional Resolution on

-and West Papua" Gaining Support Congressman Patrick Kennedy has launched
+Congressman Patrick Kennedy has launched a

-a resolution in the U.S. Congress
+resolution in the U.S. Congress expressing

-the international community specific progress made regarding:
+community specific progress made regarding:

-(A) the end of abuse of those detained by authorities in Papua and West
+(A) the end of abuse of those detained by authorities in

-Papua and prosecution of those guilty of that abuse; (B) actions taken by the Government of Indonesia to improve conditions of
+(B) actions taken by the Government of Indonesia to improve conditions of

-incarceration, especially in Papua and West Papua; (C) measures taken to protect the right of its citizens to peaceful assembly
+(C) measures taken to protect the right of its citizens to peaceful assembly

 and association as well as the freedom of speech and specifically symbolic

-speech, such as raising banners or flags; (D) compatibility of Indonesian law that criminalizes peaceful political
+(D) compatibility of Indonesian law that criminalizes peaceful political

 dissent and conflicting Indonesian commitments concerning the rights to